nicholeemma/MenuServe/README.md

 4. When you have done the register, you will be automatically redirect to order.
 <br>Choose the store and fill in desk_no,Click button "Order", a certain dish will be chosen.
 The chosen ones will be displayed at below.
 You can delete whichever you want.
 You can only see the orders made by yourself.
 This is the page for customers to order.
+The above funtion is applied as Ajax.
+You can also go to "main" -->"order"-->"ajax order"(at the top of page).
+This page shows all the orders and reload every 5 seconds with ajax.

 5. If you are an employee or a manager, you will be redirect to the order page as well.
 There is button at the top right,"Main", you can click and enter into main page for management.
 If you are a customer, you cannot manage.